huuhuannt1998/yara-edge-driver/smartthingsCLI/README.md

 Got the minIntervalValue on the main screen of the Smartthings app.
 Using hiddenAttributesMin.yaml, hiddenAttributesMin_presentation.yaml, and hiddenAttributesMin_presentation.json to create the section.

 Update the maxIntervalValue.

+# Update 12/11

+Cannot match the values of Min and Max in the Settings with the display.
+Use this tutorial to check it again. https://developer.smartthings.com/docs/devices/configurations-and-presentations/device-configurations